-- Stand or sit at head of pt’s bed
+- Stand or sit at head of patients bed

 - Use cue tip to press down on sclera opposite of your planned tap site – this well help anchor the eye in place

-- Insertion path of your needle should be:
+- The insertion path of your needle should be:

-- Entering at the lateral clock hour (9 o’clock for OD and 3 o’clock for OS) and travelling in either the 12 o’clock or 6 o’clock directions.
-The tip of the needle should never travel over the pupil.
+- Option 2: Entering at the lateral clock hour (9 o’clock for OD and 3 o’clock for OS) and travelling in either the 12 o’clock or 6 o’clock directions.

-- Brace your hand on the patient’s forehead
+- Brace your hand on the patient’s forehead/cheek

 - Insert the needle gently until you feel a slight pop as it goes through the cornea

 - Recheck IOP.
-If it remains too high, repeat the tap.
+If it remains too high, repeat the procedure